Encanto/noflo-ui/README.md

 Private Fork of noflo/noflo-ui project.

-For changes that you want to commit to noflo/noflo-ui for future releases, please commit to WilliamRClark/noflo-ui and create a Pull Request.
+For changes that you want to commit to noflo/noflo-ui for future releases, please commit to WilliamRClark/noflo-ui, or you own personal fork and create a Pull Request.
 Changes to our UI / Look and Feel should go here.

 # NoFlo Development Environment